talrey/CreateDeco/README.md

 1.3.2-1.18.2 & 1.19.2 | 03 MAY 2023:
  \* fixed a crash with placing Decals
  \* fixed locked doors not locking properly
+ \+ dyed bricks are now tagged with forge:ingots/brick for inter-mod compat

 1.3.1-1.18.2 & 1.19.2 | 23 APR 2023:
  \* fixed a server startup crash